Skip to main content

 In order to show this side of Chinese characters, I launched this Chinese Writing Contest that only 320 Chinese characters are allowed to use.

 Today, the future has arrived.
-This existential crisis is so real for both teachers and students.
+With the advent of AI, there is an existential crisis for both teachers and students.
 Everyone is asking: Am I going to be replaced by AI?
 How can I outperform AI?

 AI learns through Large Language Models.
 Its super power comes from countless texts on the internet and else where.

-It is in this sense that this Chinese Writing Contest offers an arena for humans to outperform AI.
+It is in this sense that this Chinese Writing Contest offers one arena for humans to outperform AI.

 This Chinese Writing Contest is created based on a small language model.
 There are no vast amount of available texts.
 There are no fixed formulas.
 There are no designated topics.
 And there will never be.